Keyruu/oblivion/content/tags/blog.md

 ---
 title: My Blog
-description: Keyruu's Blog
-tags:
+description: What really is a blog?
+Just text or something more?
+draft:
+aliases:
-  - blog
+  - Blog/index
 ---
 > Wait I thought you said this isn't a blog?